MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/module-psedition-support.md

 - **Desktop Edition:** Built on .NET Framework, applies to Windows PowerShell v4.0 and below as well as Windows PowerShell 5.1 on Windows Desktop, Windows Server, Windows Server Core and most other Windows editions.
-- **Core Edition:** Built on .NET Core, applies to PowerShell Core 6.0 and above as well as Windows PowerShell 5.1 on reduced footprint Windows Editions such as Windows IoT and Windows Nanoserver.
+- **Core Edition:** Built on .NET Core, applies to PowerShell 6.0 and above as well as Windows PowerShell 5.1 on reduced footprint Windows Editions such as Windows IoT and Windows Nano Server.

 For more information on PowerShell editions, see [about_PowerShell_Editions][about_PowerShell_Editions].